WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"the doctors were inexorable, and there was nothing to be done"_

+- infancy

+  1. noun: the state or period of early childhood or babyhood.

+     _"a son who died in infancy"_

+     - the early stage in the development or growth of something.

+       _"opinion polls were in their infancy"_

+     - (LAW) the condition of being a minor.

 - infant

   1. noun: a very young child or baby. 非常年幼的孩子或婴儿。